MQCOMP3120/group-project-group-g/README.md

 ## Next Step
 - complete google login

+- Stripe Payment SystemS

-- Stripe integrates up to 25 payment methods and integrates with a variety of indispensable financial tools in its back-end dashboard.
+Stripe integrates up to 25 payment methods and integrates with a variety of indispensable financial tools in its back-end dashboard.
 Stripe enables the perfect combination of raw sales data and financial analysis tools.
 It opens up another door for e-commerce.
 If we continue to work hard to develop our back-end software to connect with MYOB using stripe, this software will become an e-commerce company's central information system.
 It will control all finance, stock, all operation of this company.
 The above will be It will be our next development goal.

 ## Project Breakdown